Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 Further exploration into alternative definitions of $\Theta(n)$ is possible, although it's not necessary to exhaustively enumerate every possibility.
 The alternatives provided in \ref{eq:Theta alts} represent a subset discovered during experimentation with the introduced functions thus far.

 As an exercise, one can delve deeper into understanding these relationships by proving them.
-This can be accomplished through mathematical proofs or by visualizing the individual functions' graphs\footnote{All graphs in this paper were made with Wolfram Mathematica.} and their combinations.
+This can be accomplished through mathematical proofs or by visualizing the individual functions' graphs\footnote{All graphs in this paper were made with Wolfram Mathematica.
+For help with the relevant code, contact information is at \Cref{s:references}.} and their combinations.